-LionSHARE, offered by the Center for Career Education through Handshake, is a platform similar to LinkedIn but exclusively for students and alumni of Columbia College, the School of Engineering and Applied Science, the School of General Studies, the Graduate School of Arts and Sciences, and the School of the Arts.
+LionSHARE, offered by the Center for Career Education through Handshake, is a platform similar to LinkedIn, but it is exclusively for students and alumni of Columbia College, the School of Engineering and Applied Science, the School of General Studies, the Graduate School of Arts and Sciences, and the School of the Arts.
 For Barnard students, Handshake serves the same purpose.
-It is a great platform for applying to internships as well as a way to take advantage of resources offered by CCE and Beyond Barnard, such as appointments with advisors, information onof upcoming events, and guides to assist you in obtaining an internship.
+It is a great platform for applying to internships as well as a way to take advantage of resources offered by CCE and Beyond Barnard like appointments with advisors, information on upcoming events, and guides to assist you in obtaining an internship.

 Here are CCE and Beyond Barnard’s best tips to effectively use the aforementioned platforms:

 Make sure to completely fill out your profile